wcarc-on/wcarc-site/minutes/minutes202007.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on July 20th, 2020 - DRAFT
+title: Minutes of the Regular Meeting on July 20th, 2020
 ---
 The meeting was held over the internet via a GoToMeeting video conference.
 The following people were present: